 Tax season can also be a good time to earn signup/welcome bonuses requiring a high minimum spend.
 If you pay your regular taxes with a credit card during the year, then you can use this strategy to earn more difficult bonuses.

 In addition to the bonus offer, these card purchases help you qualify for loyalty bonuses.
-For example, paying your taxes with one of the best Southwest Airlines credit cards means you’re that much closer to getting the 125,000 Rapid Rewards necessary for the Companion Pass.
+For example, paying your taxes with one of the best Southwest Airlines credit cards means you’re that much closer to getting the 135,000 Rapid Rewards necessary for the Southwest Companion Pass®.

 0% Promotional APR

-Another reason to consider paying your taxes with a credit card is if you can get a 0% APR.
+Another reason to consider paying your taxes with a credit card is to get a 0% APR.
 The processing fee can be less than paying credit card interest or IRS late fees.
 You will still need to make the minimum monthly payment to maintain the promotional interest rate.

 Depending on which card you pay with, you may also earn rewards points for each dollar you give to Uncle Sam.